rpm-software-management/dnf/_sources/api_comps.txt

     The description of the category translated to the language given by the current locale.

-.. class:: dnf.comps.Environment
+.. class:: Environment

   Has the same set of attributes as :class:`dnf.comps.Category`.

-.. class:: dnf.comps.Group
+.. class:: Group

   Has the same set of attributes as :class:`dnf.comps.Category`.

+  .. method:: packages_iter()

+    Return iterator over all :class:`packages <.Package>` belonging in this group.

+Following types of inclusions of objects in their parent objects are defined:

+.. data:: CONDITIONAL

+.. data:: DEFAULT

+.. data:: MANDATORY

+.. data:: OPTIONAL